Roberto Campos Neto

-Roberto de Oliveira Campos Neto (born 28 June 1969) is a Brazilian economist, former executive of Banco Santander, and current president of Central Bank of Brazil.
+Roberto de Oliveira Campos Neto (born 28 June 1969) is a Brazilian economist, former executive of Banco Santander, he served as the president of the Central Bank of Brazil until 31 December 2024.
 He is the grandson of Brazilian politician Roberto Campos, who was minister of planning during the Brazilian military dictatorship.
-"Neto" is not his surname, but a suffix that means grandson in Portuguese, and is used for those with the same name as their grandfather.

-On 15 November 2018 Campos Neto was announced as the future President of the Central Bank of Brazil in the administration of Jair Bolsonaro.
-As a Central Banker, Campos Neto was featured in the Pandora Papers, a journalistic leak that exposed secret offshore accounts and he faced calls to resign.
+On 15 November 2018, Campos was announced as the future President of the Central Bank of Brazil in the administration of Jair Bolsonaro.
+As a Central Banker, Campos was featured in the Pandora Papers, a journalistic leak that exposed secret offshore accounts and he faced calls to resign.

 Early life and education

-Campos Neto was born in 1969.
+Campos was born in 1969.
 His grandfather Roberto de Oliveira Campos was a planning minister in the tenure of President Castelo Branco, and previously helped to create the Brazilian Development Bank.

-Campos Neto studied economics and finance at UCLA, from which he received a bachelor's degree.
-He holds two master's degrees, one in economics from UCLA and another in applied mathematics from Caltech.
+Campos studied economics and finance at University of California, Los Angeles, from which he received a bachelor's degree.
+He holds two master's degrees, one in economics from UCLA and the other in applied mathematics from Caltech.

 Career

-From 1996 to 1999, Campos Neto worked at Banco Bozano Simonsen, and from 2000 to 2003, he headed Santander Brasil's department of international fixed income.
+From 1996 to 1999, Campos worked at Banco Bozano Simonsen, and from 2000 to 2003, he headed Santander Brasil's department of international fixed income.
 In 2006 he was named the trading head of Santander, and in 2010 became the chief of treasury and regional and international markets of the bank.
-Campos Neto is a close acquaintance of Paulo Guedes, the Economy minister.
-On 26 February 2019, Campos Neto's appointment was approved by both Committee of Economic Affairs and the Federal Senate floor, with voting of 26–0 and 55–6, respectively.
+Campos is a close acquaintance of Paulo Guedes, the Economy minister.
+On 26 February 2019, Campos' appointment was approved by both Committee of Economic Affairs and the Federal Senate floor, with voting of 26–0 and 55–6, respectively.

-In January 2021, Campos Neto was elected as the "Central Bank President of the Year" by the British magazine The Banker.
-That same year, Campos Neto was featured in the Pandora Papers, a journalistic leak that exposed the secret offshore accounts of people all over the world.
+In January 2021, Campos was elected as the "Central Bank President of the Year" by the British magazine The Banker.
+That same year, Campos was featured in the Pandora Papers, a journalistic leak that exposed the secret offshore accounts of people all over the world.